fluiddyn/fluidimage/doc/install.md

 ## Install the conda-forge package with conda or mamba

-We recommend installing `conda` and `mamba` with the [miniforge installer](https://github.com/conda-forge/miniforge) so that the installed packages will be uploaded from the [conda-forge] channel.
+We recommend installing `conda` and `mamba` with the [miniforge installer](https://github.com/conda-forge/miniforge) so that the packages will be uploaded from the [conda-forge] channel.
 Then, one can run:

 ```sh
 mamba install fluidimage